Velvet Antler (Deer/Elk)

 168 rheumatoid arthritis patients randomized to elk velvet antler or placebo, with comprehensive measures of RA symptoms, disability, joint count, biomarkers.

 NO significant differences in RA symptoms or biomarkers between elk velvet and placebo groups.
 Authors concluded: 'Elk velvet does not effectively manage residual symptoms of rheumatoid arthritis.'
-Together with Allen 2002 n=40 and the negative athletic performance findings, the cumulative high-quality RCT evidence does NOT support velvet antler for major marketed indications.
+Together with n=40 and the negative athletic performance findings, the cumulative high-quality clinical trial evidence does not support velvet antler for major marketed indications.

 Side effects and drug interactions